jonocodes/branchr/README.md

 ## Usage

 The app you want to run should be managed by git, have a Docker image for it and a compose file.
 Compose file needs to have environment variables for ports...

+It is recommended that you connect to your remote git repo using an ssh key file with no pass phrase.

 TODO: explain settings.json